iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 39

-- Gently lift the home button ribbon cable away from the sticky adhesive holding it to the back of the case.
+- Gently lift the home button ribbon cable away from the adhesive that's sticking it to the back case.
+Take your time—this part’s all about a steady hand and a little patience.

 Step 40